 Sidecars self-synchronize during secrets construction using their CHIPS™ algorithm.
 The client (the initiating workload) in a communication session builds its symmetric key first and the server (the workload receiving the encrypted client message) builds its symmetric key when the encrypted message is received (at nearly the same time as the client built its key).

-What is Hopr’s product security testing process?
+What is Hopr’s overall security strategy and approach?

 Stay in touch with us